 Lastly, your web developer can help you with a site map.
 A site map is something a search engine can crawl to help it find what is where.
 Hence the term site map.
 It’s literally like showing a visitor who has never been to your house a diagram of your home and showing where all the rooms are in relation to each other and what each room is called (not that you would do that generally for a person visiting your house, but you get the idea).

 For smaller sites with less content, it’s not hugely critical, and they are capable of figuring out a great deal on their own, but it can and will be used as an assistive tool if it’s there for Google to use.

 There are many more useful ways to improve your SEO, and it’s a topic unto its own with many ways to optimize your site’s searchability on search engines, and we will cover off on more of these in another blog post soon.

 It can take time

-Lastly, it’s important to understand that sometimes good SEO takes time.
-There’s no instant hey-presto fix that can magically improve your website’s search results showing up closer to page one overnight.
-It can sometimes take Google days even weeks to crawl and catalog a site.
-Or to recognize changes to site that’s been updated in some way.
+Lastly, it’s essential to understand that sometimes good SEO takes time.
+No instant hey-presto fix can magically improve your website’s search results showing up closer to page one overnight.
+It can sometimes take Google days, even weeks, to crawl and catalog a site.
+Or to recognize changes to the site that’s been updated in some way.